Kawartha Lakes: Public transportation

 Because of the largely rural composition of the City of Kawartha Lakes, public transportation is very limited.
 Kawartha Lakes has public bus transit in the town of Lindsay only (known as Lindsay Transit), running four lines of hourly service Monday to Saturday from 7am to 7pm, and Sunday from 9am to 4pm (except holidays).

 On June 21, 2015 a pilot project rural bus route serving part of City of Kawartha Lakes ended service.
-The rural bus stopped in Lindsay, Dunsford, Bobcaygeon, Fenelon Falls, and Cameron.
+The rural bus stopped in Lindsay, Dunsford, Bobcaygeon, Fenelon Falls, and Cameron, but it has been thought of and is excepting to be done as early as 2028, and as late as 2041.

 Most school children are bussed to elementary and high school.

 Bus companies

 TOK Coachlines (formerly called CanAr Bus Lines) offers service between Toronto and Haliburton with several stops in City of Kawartha Lakes, however this service will be discontinued on January 31, 2024.

 Train routes

 The last Canadian National Railway (CN) train to run through City of Kawartha Lakes was on the Lindsay - Uxbridge line which ceased operation in 1990.
 The last passenger train to run through the City of Kawartha Lakes was No. 189 with Budd Car VIA 6104 from Havelock to Toronto Union Station over Canadian Pacific Railway (CP) lines on January 14, 1990.